elixirschool/elixirschool/lessons/specifics/ecto.md

 ### Count

-If we want to count number users that has confirmed account we could use `count/1`:
+If we want to count the number of users that have confirmed account we could use `count/1`:

 ```elixir
 query = from u in User,